fabfitfun/FFFEasterEgg.js/README.md

 Pure Javascript secret easter eggs for FabFitFun.

 ### Version 0.0.5 - October 4th, 2018
-- Type a secret command where this easter egg is loaded to see these effects.
+- Type a secret command with keyboard where this easter egg is loaded to see these effects.

 ### Instructions
 Either reference javascript code via script tag, or paste the code nested inside of a script tag.
 Google tag manager is a good way to inject this.
-The index.html is simply there for you to quickly test
+The index.html is simply there for you to quickly test what the effects look like.

 ## Goals
 - Not dependant on any library.